What else will I need besides the DewBuster™ Controller?

-On an SCT or refractor you will need a heater to fit the telescope tube (not the dewshield) to keep the corrector plate or objective dew free (place heater around main tube as close to lens cell as possible).
-On a Newtonian you will not need a heater on the primary mirror (tube or shroud should be enough, if not add a fan blowing on back of primary mirror) but you will need one on the secondary mirror.
-On all telescopes you will need a heater for your eyepiece but you only need to but the largest size, a 2" heater will fit a 1.25" eyepiece and the excess will not cause a problem.
+An SCT or refractor will need a heater on the telescope tube (not the dewshield) to warm the corrector plate or objective lens (place heater around main tube just behind the corrector plate casting or lens cell).
+On a Newtonian you WILL NOT need a heater on the primary mirror (a fan blowing on back of primary mirror should prevent dew) but you will need a heater on the secondary mirror.
+On all telescopes you will need a heater for your eyepiece but you only need to buy the largest size, a 2" heater will fit a 1.25" eyepiece and the excess will not cause a problem.
 For SCT's and Refractors you can just put the heater strip on your star diagonal (a 2" heater typically fits a 1.25" diagonal, a 3" heater on a 2" diagonal) and the star diagonal will warm the eyepiece by conduction (makes changing eyepieces much easier).
 In a similar fashion, if you have a Dob with a Paracorr you can put a heater on it to warm the eyepiece.
-You will also need heaters for your finderscope objective and eyepiece (usually 0.965") unless you only use it for the initial star alignment and then cap it.
+You will also need heaters for your finderscope objective and eyepiece (usually 0.965") but if you only use it for the initial star alignment you can just keep it capped.
 If you have a any other finder devices (Telrad, Rigel, etc.) you may also need a heater for those as well.

 Do I still need a dew shield with electric heaters?